bengudro/dotfiles/README.md

 ```

 And next time I am at my other machine, in order to fetch the latest copy of my
-`.vimrc`, all I would have to to is:
+`.vimrc`, all I would have to do is:

 ```
 cd code/dotfiles